starik222/BooruDatasetTagManager/README.md

 # BooruDatasetTagManager
 A simple tag editor for a dataset created for training hypernetworks, embeddings, lora, etc. You can create a dataset from scratch using only images, or you can use a program to edit a dataset created using automatic tagging ([wd14-tagger](https://github.com/toriato/stable-diffusion-webui-wd14-tagger), [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), etc.)
 The editor is primarily intended for booru-style tagged data, but you can adapt it for other datasets as well.

+Since version 2.5.0 the editor also supports video tagging.

 # Using
 You need a dataset like the following: